mrocklin/thesis/logpy.md

 #### User Syntax

-These combinators and goals are accessed with the `run` function as in miniKanren
+These combinators and goals are accessed with the `run` function as in miniKanren:

     >>> run(0, x, lall(membero(x, (1, 2, 3)),
     ...                membero(x, (2, 3, 4)))